MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 When you download an asset that is not pinned, the `pinnedField` attribute is not returned.

 ### <a name="headline-text"></a>text
 Each headline's `text` attribute must contain at least one word.
 For efficient use of resources we recommend that you use dynamic text strings such as {keyword} instead of creating new ad copy for each keyword.
-For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](https://help.bingads.microsoft.com/#apex/3/en/50811/1).
+For more information, see the Microsoft Advertising help article [Automatically customize your ads with dynamic text parameters](https://help.ads.microsoft.com/#apex/3/en/50811/1).

 The `text` attribute can contain a countdown function.
 Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
 For more details see [Countdown Customizers](../guides/countdown-customizers.md).

 The maximum input length of each headline's `text` attribute is 1,000 characters including dynamic text strings, and of those 1,000 no more than 30 final characters are allowed after substitution.
-The ad will fail to display or [default text](https://help.bingads.microsoft.com/#apex/3/en/50811/1/#DefaultText) will be used if the length exceeds 30 characters after dynamic text substitution occurs.
+The ad will fail to display or [default text](https://help.ads.microsoft.com/#apex/3/en/50811/1/#DefaultText) will be used if the length exceeds 30 characters after dynamic text substitution occurs.
 For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 15 final characters are allowed after substitution.
-The ad will fail to display or [default text](https://help.bingads.microsoft.com/#apex/3/en/50811/1/#DefaultText) will be used if the length exceeds 15 characters after dynamic text substitution occurs.
+The ad will fail to display or [default text](https://help.ads.microsoft.com/#apex/3/en/50811/1/#DefaultText) will be used if the length exceeds 15 characters after dynamic text substitution occurs.
 The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
 Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

 The `text` attribute cannot contain the newline (\n) character.